-Today is the first class of a new Learn to Skate session and I'm so excited to meet my new students and parents (and also to have my old students/parents back with me)!
+Today is my very first blog entry and also the first class of a new Learn to Skate session.
+I'm so excited to start blogging (yet nervous too) and to meet my new students and parents (and also to have my old students/parents back with me)!
 The first class is usually the craziest and most confusing, therefore it is important to arrive at the rink early so you and your child have ample time to check in, lace up your skates, layer up and meet your instructor.
 Make sure you have your child come prepared to class with warm clothing.
 I don't know how many students I've taught who don't wear jackets and gloves/mittens on the ice and they get so cold by the first ten minutes of lesson and lose focus and concentration and consequently, don't learn much during the rest of class.

 Wearing gloves not only keeps your child's hands warm but also provides protection in case he/she falls and we all know, falling is highly likely when learning a new skill.
 I recommend buying inexpensive gloves and having more than one pair in your bag because kids seem to often lose or misplace their gloves easily.